-My first point of contact – the young lady from the marketing – comes to meet me and introduces herself as Monika.
-She makes a few arrangements with the head of the kitchen, and takes me on a private tour of the castle.
-I listen to her amiable voice and follow her explanations as she guides me through the museum.
-It’s filled with historical artifacts and paintings of kings who built the medieval castle and made it their home or a place of amusement.
+I had made an appointment with a lady from the marketing department to see the castle and try the local cuisine.
+We start the tour at the museum filled with historical artifacts and paintings of kings who built the medieval castle and made it their home or a place of amusement.
 There used to be royal hunting grounds in the surrounding area, and a pond full of fish just below the castle.

-While I’m trying to absorb all these new bits of information, Monika takes me to the upper floor, where hotel rooms are located.
-Here, as everywhere on the castle’s premises, I feel the sensitive touch of a historian, a restorer, an artist or whoever planned and overlooked the reconstruction.
+While I’m trying to absorb all the historical facts, my guide takes me to the upper floor, where hotel rooms are located.
+Here, as everywhere on the castle’s premises, I feel the sensitive touch of a historian, a restorer and an artist.
 Despite having all the modern amenities and comfort of a 4-star hotel, the rooms breathe a delicate period atmosphere, not to mention the wonderful views they provide of the rustic landscape below.

-As we sit back in a cafe on the first courtyard sipping our drinks and waiting for my venison pate to come, I ask Monika if she knows any legends associated with the Viglas Castle.
+As we sit back in a cafe on the first courtyard, sipping our drinks and waiting for my venison paté to come, I ask my guide if she knows any legends associated with the Viglas Castle.
 I’m writing one, she says, and it’s based on a story I’ve heard of King Matthias Corvinus.
-He would often come to hunt in the royal woods and is supposed to have shot down the last surviving buffalo.
-I tell her about a book I’m writing of Slovak cuisine, and ask her where she gets the inspiration for her stories.
-Inside the castle, she replies.
-You dream big when you lie under a canopy of your four-poster bed, she smiles.
-Monika had quitted her job in a hotel in Switzerland to start working at the Viglas Castle a few months ago.
-I can’t imagine going back to a standard hotel, she admits, this is so much different.
-I can’t agree more.
+He would often come to hunt in the royal woods and is supposed to have shot down the last surviving buffalo in the area.